Layr-Labs/eigenlayer-contracts/docs/core/DurationVaultStrategy.md

 ### Vault as Operator

 The vault registers itself as an EigenLayer operator on initialization.
 Stakers must delegate to the vault before depositing.
-The vault allocates its own magnitude to the configured AVS operator set and sets operator reward split to 0% so 100% of rewards goes to its stakers.
+The vault allocates its own magnitude to the configured AVS operator set and sets operator reward splits (operator AVS split, operatorSet split, and PI split) to 0% so 100% of rewards goes to its stakers.

 ### Strategy Hooks